 Basil Seeds Side Effects

-These unassuming seeds can deliver a significant number of health benefits, but that comes along with a few side effects, such as the choking hazard they pose, as well as potential hormone fluctuations.
+These seeds can deliver a significant number of health benefits, but that comes along with a few side effects, such as the choking hazard they pose, as well as potential hormone fluctuations.

-Hormones: One of the side effects of basil seeds is their potential impact on hormone levels in the body, namely estrogen.
+- Pregnant Women: One of the side effects of basil seeds is their potential impact on hormone levels in the body, namely estrogen.
 This can be dangerous for pregnant women, as it can stimulate menstruation and may result in complications for the baby.